Shahana Sheikh

 (Working Paper, available upon request)

 Abstract: How do political parties mobilize voters in multi-ethnic contexts?
-How do parties strategize on placing their high-cost and high-effort mass rallies in these contexts during election campaigns?
-Why does the placement of such rallies still matter in today's digital age?
-Existing theories suggest that the level of electoral competition determines where a party focuses its rally efforts.
-According to their logic, a party concentrates its election rallies in either its swing or core districts.
-In contrast, I emphasize that parties aim to maximize the turnout at a rally’s location.
-In pursuit of large crowds in multi-ethnic contexts, parties organize rallies where there is an ethnic identity match between high-level campaigners and voters.
-As a result, we observe rallies of co-ethnic campaigners.
+How do parties strategize the placement of their high-cost mass rallies in these contexts during election campaigns?
+Existing theories suggest the level of electoral competition is the only determinant of where a party focuses its rally efforts, such that a party concentrates its rallies in either its swing or core districts.
+In contrast to these theories, I develop a theory which emphasizes that parties organize rallies where there is an ethnic identity match between high-level campaigners and voters, with the goal of maximizing crowd size, what I have termed the crowd-metric, in multi-ethnic contexts.
+Voters prefer to participate in rallies of coethnic campaigners and in today's digital age, voters also prefer to watch campaign videos that feature such campaigners.
 I develop my theory using an inductive theory-building approach that draws on qualitative data from rallies of "star campaigners" of India’s competitive parties.
-I test this theory with data from vignette-type survey experiments with around 400 party functionaries, and from a conjoint survey experiment with around 4,000 voters conducted in Uttar Pradesh, India's most populous state.
-I find additional support for my theory from an original dataset on rallies during recent state election campaigns in India.
+I test this theory with data from vignette survey experiments with approximately 400 party workers, and from conjoint survey experiments with approximately 4,000 voters conducted in Uttar Pradesh (UP), India's most populous state.
+I find additional support for my theory from a novel dataset on "star campaigners'' and their rallies during the 2022 state election campaigns in UP.
+I discuss the implications of my findings for representation and polarization in multi-ethnic settings.

 Continuous Messaging & Constant Mobilization: Party Organization in the Digital Age